JKatheder/bisociation-net/README.md

 - [yFiles](https://www.yworks.com/products/yfiles)

 ## Getting Started
-Make sure that you have installed Node.js, this includes the installation of npm.
+Make sure that you have installed Node.js, this includes the installation of npm. <br>
-Then, run the following commands: npm install react-scripts npm install react-bootstrap bootstrap
+Then, run the following commands: <br>
+npm install react-scripts <br>
+npm install react-bootstrap bootstrap <br>

 ## Usage
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.